 - 1. Acquire the principles of Object Oriented Development. - 2.
 Recognize the elements of Class, Use case, Activity, Sequence and State, diagrams and develop models using them. - 3.
 Design the domain and application artifacts to construct the Logical, behavioral and Architectural model of an Application Software. - 4.
 Make use of UML Tool, Rational Rose to design Class, Use Case, Sequence, Collaboration, Activity, State Chart, Component and Deployment Diagrams for the an Application Software. - 5.
-Analysis of logical and behavioral objects of an Application Software. - 6.
-Understand the concept of networks, different topologies, network devices and OSI reference model. - 7.
-Analyze Error detection and correction mechanisms to verify correct data. - 8.
+Communicate effectively with all the team members about various logical and behavioral objects of an Application Software. - 6.
+Function effectively as an individual team member or leader. - 7.
+Understand the concept of networks, different topologies, network devices and OSI reference model. - 8.
+Analyze Error detection and correction mechanisms to verify correct data. - 9.
 Design and develop a route to reach to the correct destination by using shortest path routing and Distance Vector Routing Techniques.